realworldocaml/book/book/testing/README.md

 # Testing

 Testing is a foundational part of building reliable and maintainable software.
-OCaml's type system is surprisingly good at catching bugs, but in the end, it's far from a complete story.
-Tests remain an essential tool for verifying that your code behaves as you expect and preventing regressions as your code evolves.

-People sometimes think of types and tests as competing ways of increasing assurance, but in reality, the two approaches work best together.
-Types obviate the need for writing many tests that you'd need in an untyped context, and having rich and expressive types of the kind you have in OCaml increases that advantage.
-And while type-safe code can easily be wrong, types have a way of increasing the rigidity of your code, in a way that makes it snap into place with fewer tests than you might expect.
-All in, tests magnify the power of the tests you write.

-The goal of this chapter is to teach you more about how to write effective tests in OCaml, and to teach you some of the best tools for the job.
-Tooling is especially important in the context of testing because one of the things that prevents people from doing as much testing as they should is the sheer tedium of it.
+The goal of this chapter is to teach you how to write effective tests in OCaml, and to show off some tools that can help.
+Tooling is especially important in the context of testing because one of the things that prevents people from doing as much testing as they should is the tedium of it.
 But with the right tools in hand, writing tests can be lightweight and fun.
-And when testing is fun, a lot more testing gets done.

-Before talking about the testing tools that are available in OCaml, let's discuss at a high level what we want out of our tests and our testing tools.

-## What makes for good tests?

-Here are some of the properties that characterize well-written tests in a good testing environment.
+Before discussing the available tools, it's worth pausing to consider what constitutes a good set of tests in the first place.

+In particular, good tests should be:

 - **Easy to write and run**.
 Tests should require a minimum of boilerplate to create and to hook into your development process.